 Human factors causing white spots on cactus

-Overwatering can cause white spots on cactus as it can lead to fungal or bacterial infections that appear as white spots.
+Overwatering, a common cause of root rot, can also cause white spots on cactus as it can lead to fungal or bacterial infections that appear as white spots.
 It’s important to let the potting soil dry out between waterings and ensure the pot has proper drainage to avoid overwatering.

 Using tap water